close up of nettle (Urtica diotica) leaves

 New Zealand Resources:

-Medical: This guide is for educational purposes only and is not medical advice.
+Medical Disclaimer: This guide is for educational purposes only and is not medical advice.
 Herbal vinegar infusions are appropriate for supporting general health and minor conditions.
 If you are pregnant, nursing, taking medications (especially diabetes medications or diuretics), or have digestive conditions like active ulcers, seek guidance from a qualified health practitioner before using.
 Properly identify all herbs.
 The information about plant constituents and traditional uses is educational in nature.

-Note on Pricing: All prices mentioned in this guide are approximate and based on New Zealand suppliers as of December 2025.
+Note on Pricing: All prices mentioned in this guide are approximate and based on New Zealand suppliers as of January 2026.
 Prices vary by supplier, season, and market conditions.
 We recommend checking current prices with your local suppliers.